-- ER and/or medical staff will make referrals of patients to case managers and/or clinic social workers. - CM/SW will assess the patients' needs and assist them in filling out required paperwork (e.g. Food Stamps, Medicaid, WIC, etc.) and provide them with contact names/numbers for FQHCs and other clinics in the area which are accepting new patients. - During MM@H annual event, make immediate referrals to FQHCs or other community clinic partners who are onsite. - Where appropriate enroll patients into the Transitional Care Clinic or Community Cares Program
+- Medical staff will make referrals of patients to case managers and/or clinic social workers. - CM/SW will assess the patients' needs and assist them in filling out required paperwork (e.g. Food Stamps, Medicaid, WIC, etc.) and provide them with contact names/numbers for FQHCs and other clinics in the area which are accepting new patients. - During MM@H annual event, make immediate referrals to FQHCs or other community clinic partners who are onsite. - Where appropriate enroll patients into the Transitional Care Clinic or Community Cares Program

-- Continue to reduce utilization of ER services for non-emergent causes - Continued reduction in rehospitalizations by patients enrolled in the Transitional Care Clinic and Community Cares Program.
+• Continue to reduce utilization of ER services for non-emergent causes and those enrolled in the Transitional Care Clinic and Community Cares Program.